bivanovski/chat-and-go/README.md

 ## 🌍 Azure Services Used

 - **Azure Translator** – for message translation
-- **Azure Speech Services** – for text-to-speech and speech-to-text
+- **Azure Speech Translation** – for text-to-speech and speech-to-text translation in one go.